-Last Updated on July 11, 2025 by Jan Barley
+Last Updated on December 23, 2025 by Jan Barley

 Profitable YouTube niches can be life-changing if you get it right.
 When I launched my first YouTube channel, I’m not sure what I expected, but it sure as hell wasn’t getting 10 views after taking 3-5 hours to create videos!

 I didn’t realise that choosing the right niche is one of the most critical decisions you’ll make before you hit the record button.
+I made a lot of rookie errors.

 So, look, don’t make the mistakes I made.
 From the get go, choose a profitable YouTube niche and start making money.